gutelfuldead/buildroot_fmcomms_gnuradio/README.md

 ### IIO Stream Example

-An example compiled IIO Stream for the AD9361 is included in ~/c_example_code/iiostream
+Sample code for the AD9361 is included in ~/c_example_code.
+These are compiled with -g3 and can be used with `gui -tui`

 ```
 su
 cd ~/c_example_code
-./iiostream
+./sampTxRx
 ```

 ### gnuradio